 And here’s Princess Christina, the youngest of the Haga princesses, wearing the Four Button with the family’s magnificent pink topaz suite at the Nobels in 1970.

-The Six Button was apparently assembled later on for the use of the late Princess Lilian, but she also wore the Four Button.
+The Six Button Tiara was assembled for the use of the late Princess Lilian, but she also wore the Four Button Tiara.
 Above, she dons the tiara during the Spanish state visit to Sweden in 1979.
 The Six Button is a more elaborate piece overall; the Four Button has a much simpler frame, and it sits lower on the wearer’s head.
 Occasionally the base is supplemented by an extra row of diamonds.

 Leave a Reply